hadipardis/svc/README.md

 This repository presents a PyTorch implementation for the following paper:

-H. Hadizadeh and I. V. Bajić, “Learned scalable video coding for humans and machines,” arXiv preprint arXiv:2307.08978, Jul.
-2023: https://arxiv.org/abs/2307.08978
+H. Hadizadeh and I. V. Bajić, “Learned scalable video coding for humans and machines,” EURASIP Journal on Image and Video Processing, 2024: https://arxiv.org/abs/2307.08978

 ![The block diagram of the proposed learned scalable video compression system.
 The base layer has two outputs: the base frame and the latent features by which the computer vision task is performed.
 The